darkdev123/Simple-Obfuscator-WIP/README.md

 Macros (currently doesn't work)

 Also, if you are gonna add me on Discord to argue with me that "this isn't a real obfuscator", it is it's just development.

+Finally decided to update this obfuscator thing, I still haven't added a deserializer, if you're mad about that, your problem.
+Not mine.